-- Sewing machine and thread foot measuring You will be drawing a shape similar to this diagram for your pattern.
-Have the person stand with their side to you, wearing the shoes or sneakers they will be wearing with their costume.
+You will be drawing a shape similar to this diagram for your pattern.
+Have the person stand with their side to you, wearing the shoes or sneakers they will be wearing their costume.

-Sketch out your pattern using these measurements.
-On the curved edge of the pattern, add a 1/2" to the outside edge, for a seam allowance.
+- Sketch out your pattern using these measurements.
+On the curved edge of the pattern, add 1/2" to the outside edge, for a seam allowance.

 02 of 03